MahnazBehroozi/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+This is one of my 2021 new year resolutions :)
+I am practicing LeetCode.
+Feel free to check out my leasure time coding practices!